 You can get this Apache JMeter at – https://jmeter.apache.org/.

-Well, that was a long list of automation test tools, but it is not exhaustive.
+That was a long list of automation test tools, but it is not exhaustive.
 There are a lot more powerful tools that can be used for this purpose.
-It would help if you were wise enough to choose the right tool to serve your purpose and other constraints such as budget, time, and skills.
-One good thing to keep in mind while choosing the automation tool is that it must be flexible, trending, and flexible enough to adapt to future changes.
+It would help if you were wise enough to choose the right tool for your purpose and other constraints such as budget, time, and skills.
+One good thing to remember while choosing the automation tool is that it must be flexible, trending, and flexible enough to adapt to future changes.
 With this, you can ensure quality with speed’ for your software development cycles.

 This has been a guide to Automation Testing Tools.
-Here we discuss some concepts and top automation testing tools.
+Here we discuss the introduction and the top automation testing tools in detail.
 You can also go through our other suggested articles to learn more –